RodriguesGS/Pomodoro-Timer/README.md

 - - -

 This is an open-source project and your contribution is welcome!
-Feel free to report bugs, suggest new features, or submit pull requests
+Feel free to report bugs, suggest new features, or submit pull requests.